Eusébio de Matos

-Eusébio de Matos e Guerra (Salvador, 1629 - 7 July 1692) was an orator, painter, poet, and professor of theology.
+Eusébio de Matos e Guerra (1629 in Salvador – 7 July 1692) was an orator, painter, poet, and professor of theology.
 He worked between 1629 and 1692 and was a student of Maurício de Nassau, founder of the "Bahian school" of painting.
 He was a brother of the satirist Gregório de Matos (1636-1696).

 Early life and education

 Eusébio de Matos was born in Salvador, Bahia in 1629, the son of nobleman Pedro Gonçalves de Mattos and Dona Marina da Guerra.
 Eusébio and his brother Gregório studied humanities together under Father António Vieira, a philosopher.
 He joined the Society of Jesus on March 14, 1644 at the age of 15, became an instructor, and ultimately succeeded Antonio Vieira.
 He became one of three noted orators in Salvador, along with António Vieira and Father Antônio de Sá.
 He was also a musician and composer.
 He was played the viola and harp, and composed both sacred and secular music.